A Finitely Stable Edit Distance for Functions Defined on Merge Trees

+We now introduce the discrete counterpart of abstract merge trees.
+These structures are referred to simply as \emph{merge trees} in much of the relevant literature \cite{merge_intrins, merge_farlocca}, while \cite{curry2021decorated} uses the term \emph{computational} merge trees.
+Although we appreciate the motivation behind the latter terminology, we adopt the former for consistency with the majority of the literature and for simplicity, given that these objects form the main focus of the theoretical developments in this paper.

 \begin{defi} A tree structure $T$ is given by a set of vertices $V_T$ and a set of edges $E_T\subset V_T\times V_T$ which form a connected rooted acyclic graph.
 We indicate the root of the tree with $r_T$.
 We say that \(T\) is finite if \(V_T\) is finite.
-The order of a vertex $v_\in V_T$ is the number of edges which have that vertex as one of the extremes, and is called $ord_T(v)$.
-Any vertex with an edge connecting it to the root is its child and the root is its father: this is the first step of a recursion which defines the father and children relationship for all vertices in \(V_T.\) The vertices with no children are called leaves or taxa and are collected in the set $L_T$.
-The relation $child < father $ generates a partial order on $V_T$.
-The edges in $E_T$ are identified in the form of ordered couples $(a,b)$ with $a<b$.
-A subtree of a vertex $v$, called $sub_T(v)$, is the tree structure whose set of vertices is $\{x \in V_T| x\leq v\}$. \end{defi}
+The degree of a vertex $v\in V_T$ is the number of edges which have that vertex as one of the endpoints, and is denoted $ord_T(v)$.
+Any vertex with an edge connecting it to the root is its child and the root is its parent: this is the first step of a recursion which defines the parent and children relation for all vertices in \(V_T.\) The vertices with no children are called leaves or taxa and are collected in the set $L_T$.
+The relation $child < parent $ generates a partial order on $V_T$.
+The edges in $E_T$ are identified by ordered pairs $(a,b)$ with $a<b$.
+A subtree of a vertex $v$, called $sub_T(v)$, is the tree structure whose set of vertices is $\{x \in V_T\mid x\leq v\}$. \end{defi}

 Note that, given a tree structure $T$, identifying an edge $(v,v')$ with its lower vertex $v$, gives a bijection between $V_T-\{r_T\}$ and $E_T$, that is $E_T\cong V_T-\{r_T\}$ as sets.
 Given this bijection, we often use $E_T$ to indicate the vertices $v\in V_T-\{r_T\}$, to simplify the notation.